 Student Spotlight – Sally Harry

-Sally Harris is the first member of the pilot program I CAN with MYOB to graduate from her Certificate IV Accounting and Bookkeeping qualification.
+Sally Harris was one of the first members of the pilot program I CAN with MYOB to graduate from her Certificate IV Accounting and Bookkeeping qualification.
 And what a journey it’s been.

 In 2017 Sally was selected to study the bookkeeping course as part of the I CAN with MYOB program – a collaborative venture between Monarch Institute, MYOB, Infoxchange and the Association of Accounting Technicians, which gives people with a wide range of ages, cultural and social backgrounds, and abilities the opportunity to become qualified bookkeepers.
 This program is suited to participants who have experienced barriers to education or employment and are committed to securing a career in the bookkeeping industry.